Coast Guard Spouse, United States Coast Guard

 During my CGIS investigation, I was told I was lying and was in the wrong because I could not remember specific details.
 I was told by my command that I was in no danger and I had to stay in the area even though my rapist had broken into my house and robbed me afterward.
 I was not able to sleep thinking he was waiting for me.
 Finally, they moved me, and things seemed to get better.

 The treatment began to work, but I was placed in an area where a lot of accused offenders came to await processing.
 I had to stay in the same barracks where they stayed during duty, and they even placed a person who was convicted of sexual assault to work in the barracks where he had access to make keys to every room.
 I transferred again and continued to receive harassment from higher ups and was eventually kicked out and was forced to sit in a room with my harassers after having suicidal ideations.

 I am lost because I am still in and don’t know what to do now.
 I am tired of having this over my head and never moving forward.
 I continually talk down to myself and make myself feel as if I am not good enough to be in the coast guard.
 How can these people who are just horrible continue to stay in and advance and victims who genuinely could do good for the Coast Guard are pushed out?

-The female that it happened to said that she doesn’t want to make a big deal out of it, and to just let it go.
+The female that it happened to said that she doesn’t want to make a big deal out of it, and just to let it go.
 The other female said that we should just do whatever the other wants to do with it.
-Their main thought was that we’re in a job that no one on the ship likes, and the other two were thought of as everyone’s friends.
+Their main thought was that we’re in a job that no one on the ship likes and the other two was thought of as everyone’s friends.